survivejs/react-book/manuscript/03_webpack_and_react.md

 Facebook's [React](https://facebook.github.io/react/) is one of those projects that has changed the way we think about frontend development.
 Also, thanks to [React Native](https://facebook.github.io/react-native/) the approach isn't limited just to web.
 Although simple to learn, React provides plenty of power.

 React isn't a framework like Angular.js or Ember.
-Frameworks tend to provide a lot of solutions out of box.
+Frameworks tend to provide a lot of solutions out of the box.
 With React you will have to assemble your application from separate libraries.
 Both approaches have their merits.
 Frameworks may be faster to pick up but they can become harder to work with as you hit their boundaries.
-In library based approach you have more flexibility but also responsibility.
+In a library based approach you have more flexibility but also responsibility.

 React introduced a concept known as virtual DOM to web developers.
 This means that instead of manipulating DOM directly just like all the libraries and frameworks before it, React maintains a DOM of its own.
 As changes are made to virtual DOM, React will batch the changes to actual DOM as it sees best.